Synobsys/synobsys.github.io/how-to/how-to-draft-a-rest-api.md

     1. Select an entity to be exposed e.g. Order.
     1. Copy the Order entity and past it in the library module as a structure
     1. Remove the Id attribute.
 As a rule we don't expose internal table record id's
-    1. There will be errors for all references to other entities resolve this by copying the referenced entity and change the attribute to the coresponding structure.
+    1. There will be errors for all references to other entities resolve this by copying the referenced entity and change the attribute to the corresponding structure.
 E.g. Order.CustomerId - Customer Identifier -> Order.Customer - Customer structure
 1. Set the Public attribute of the structures to Yes.
 1. Publish the module
-1. To accomodate pagination we need to create a list with count structure so that we can return a page of records and a count of the total available records.
+1. To accommodate pagination we need to create a list with count structure so that we can return a page of records and a count of the total available records.
 Steps:
     1. Create a new "list" structure e.g. ProductsPage
     1. Add a structure attribute Products type product list
     1. Add a structure attribute Count, type LongInteger